 The true showcase of Theriault's natural skill on the track came only one week after purchasing his first V6 powered late model stock car when he captured the win at the inaugural Spud 150.
 A couple of months later Theriault qualified for his first American-Canadian Late Model Tour (ACT) race at Oxford Plains Speedway (Oxford, ME) and went on to lead a few laps amongst some of the best racers in New England.

-Theriault currently holds the record of being the youngest driver to get a podium finish in the TD Bank 250, a historical New England race held at Oxford Plains Speedway.
+Theriault currently holds the record of being the youngest driver to get a podium finish in the TD Bank 250, a historic New England race held at Oxford Plains Speedway.
 During this time Theriault raced on his first NASCAR track, New Hampshire Motor Speedway (Loudon, NH), in both his late model and the NASCAR K&N Pro Series East.

 In between Xfinity Series races Theriault kept racing in the ARCA/CRA Super Series and Pro All Stars Series with his super late model team.
 Aside from experiencing his first taste of racing in one of NASCAR's top series, Theriault's best highlight of 2014 was winning the Corrigan Oil 200 at Michigan International Speedway (Brooklyn, MI) in his first ARCA Series start with Venturini Motorsports.

 The 2016 season started out with Theriault joining Hattori Racing to race in the NASCAR K&N Pro Series East.
-He competed in 11 races capturing six top-fives and seven top-10s, including a third place finish in his first road course start at Virginia International Raceway.
+He competed in 11 races capturing six top-fives and 13 top-tens, including a third place finish in his first road course start at Virginia International Raceway.
 Theriault also competed in two NASCAR Camping World Truck Series races and three Xfinity Series races.
 In November 2016, Theriault was voted in by fans as the Most Popular Driver for the NASCAR K&N Pro Series East.

-Outside of the track, Theriault earned his Private Pilot's License on his 20th birthday and enjoys continuing his aviation studies.
-Racing stock cars is a demanding sport, and Theriault keeps up an active lifestyle through running, gym workouts, and mountain biking.
-Theriault also enjoys keeping up on current events and reading.
+Outside of the track, Theriault earned his Private Pilot's License on his 20th birthday.
+Racing stock cars is a demanding sport, and he keeps up an active lifestyle through running, gym workouts, and mountain biking.
+Theriault is also a partner at PMG Marketing | Management | Media, a motorsports firm specializing in driver development, management and marketing.
+Despite a busy schedule, he still takes time to keep up on current events and read.